What is POTS and why do I need a POTS Medical ID?

 - Increasing dietary sodium intake

-Why should POTS patients wear a medical ID?
+Why should patients wear a POTS medical ID?

 Since POTS patients can experience fainting episodes, it’s very important for patients to wear a medical ID for POTS.
-Since a medical ID can advocate for a POTS patient when s/he cannot, it should be engraved with the diagnosis and typical symptoms, which helps first responders rule out other causes of these issues and better treat the patient.
+A medical ID can advocate for a POTS patient when s/he cannot, it should be engraved with the diagnosis and typical symptoms, which helps first responders rule out other causes of these issues and better treat the patient.

 As UX/UI Designer and Website Manager for Lauren’s Hope, Brittany Raum wears a lot of hats.
 Wearing her UX/UI Designer hat, Brittany creates positive customer experiences on the website by creating and implementing a blend of functional design that helps each visitor more easily find their way to the right products and information.
 Her Website Manager hat is no less integral to the customer experience.
 In that role, Raum is involved in strategy, analytics, troubleshooting, and a wide array of tech-driven projects.
 She collaborates with every part of the Lauren’s Hope team, always looking for ways to better serve our customers.